jetthoughts/jt.github.io/_posts/blog/2014-08-12-simple-benchmarking-rack-web-server.markdown

 <!--cut-->

 There are a lot of Ruby Web Servers.
-More details you can get from Digital Ocean article [A Comparison of (Rack) Web Servers for Ruby Web Applications].
+More details you can get from Digital Ocean article [A Comparison of (Rack) Web Servers for Ruby Web Applications](https://www.digitalocean.com/community/tutorials/a-comparison-of-rack-web-servers-for-ruby-web-applications).
 I excluded **Passenger** because it requires to compile Nginx module and **Thin** - it could not use all CPU cores.

 ## Test environment: